Skip to content

 Troubleshooting

-Run the bridge by hand with the same env vars to see the error:
+Run the bridge by hand with the same flags to see the error:

 Most common causes: